ChrisW-priv/PersonalVault/notes/Bayes rule.md

 ---
-categories:
-- zettelkasten
+title: Bayes rule
+description: A theorem that describes the probability of an event based on prior knowledge
 date: 2025-02-14
-description: A theorem that describes the probability of an event based on prior knowledge of conditions.
 tags:
   - probability
   - math
-title: Bayes rule
+categories:
+  - zettelkasten
 ---

 > Bayesian inference is fundamental to [Bayesian statistics](Bayesian%20statistics), being considered "to the theory of probability what Pythagoras's theorem is to geometry."